BattletechModders/LootMagnet/README.md

 ### Blacklist

-Some items are too powerful or rare for employers to offer multiples.
-To mark any items as being ineligible for rollup, add them to the **RollupBlacklist** array in *mod.json*.
-If you are using the [CustomComponents](https://github.com/battletechmodders/customcomponents/) mod, you can blacklist items by including the following in the item JSON:
+Some items are too powerful or rare for employers to allow being bundled, or to be included as compensation in exchange for a holdback.
+Mod authors can blacklist items in one of three ways:

+* By component *description.id* in `RollupBlacklist`
+* By component tag in `RollupBlacklistTags`
+* As a [Custom Component](https://github.com/denadan/customcomponents/) on the component definition:

 ```json
     "Custom" : {